The Friends of Ceræ + Boydell & Brewer Best Essay Prize

-• and that a graduate student must be either currently enrolled in a higher-research degree, or have a dissertation currently under review.
+• a graduate student who is either currently enrolled in a higher-research degree, or have a dissertation currently under review; or

 Ceræ is able to offer this prize thanks to the generosity of our past and present sponsors.
 For a full list of the organisations which support us, please visit our Sponsorship page.
-If you wish to personally donate towards our essay prize fund, you are amazing!
-Please visit the Donations page to share your coins with Ceræ’s authors.
+If you wish to personally donate towards our essay prize fund outside of the Friends of Ceræ arrangement, please visit the Donations page to share your coins with Ceræ’s authors.

 Volume 12 (2025): Dreams, Visions, and Utopias